James D. Richardson: Career

 Richardson studied law; was admitted to the bar and commenced practice January 1, 1867, in Murfreesboro, Tennessee.
 He was elected to the Tennessee House of Representatives, serving from 1871 to 1873, and then to the Tennessee Senate, serving from 1873 to 1875.
 He was a delegate to the Democratic National Conventions in 1876, 1896, and 1900, and presided as permanent chairman at the 1900 convention.

 Elected as a Democratic to the Forty-ninth and to the nine succeeding Congresses, Richardson served from March 4, 1885, to March 3, 1905.
 He was among the earliest U.S. House Minority Leaders, holding that position from 1899 to 1903, during the 56th and 57th United States Congresses.

 Pursuant to an act of Congress on August 20, 1894, Richardson was charged with compiling the "Messages and Papers of the Presidents," a multi-volume work including every single important document from the federal Government, from the early days of President Washington through the second administration of Grover Cleveland, plus some papers from the administration of William McKinley.

 Death

 Richardson died on July 24, 1914 (age 71 years, 136 days) in Murfreesboro, Tennessee.
 He is interred at Evergreen Cemetery.

 Personal life

 James Richardson was a freemason and was raised in Mt.
 Moriah Lodge 18, in Murfreesboro, on October 12, 1867.
 He was elected the Grand Master of the Grand Lodge of Tennessee in 1873.
-He also became the eleventh Sovereign Grand Commander of the Scottish Rite's Supreme Council.
+He also became the eleventh Sovereign Grand Commander of the Scottish Rite's Supreme Council for the Southern Jurisdiction.
 He held this office from 1900 until his death until 1914.

+Richardson was also the Provincial Grand Master of the Royal Order of Scotland from 1903 to 1914.